la2050/challenge/vote.markdown

 {% elsif site.phase == site.FINALISTS_ANNOUNCED %}

+{% if site.voting_postponed == true %}
+<p id="postponed" style="font-size: inherit; margin-bottom: 3em; max-width: 45em; margin-left: auto; margin-right: auto;"><em style="color: inherit; font-weight: inherit">Following the lead of the My LA2050 finalists, we have decided to postpone the public voting portion of the My LA2050 Grants Challenge by one month.
+We are proud of our finalists who are on the frontlines of advocacy and service in LA and want to support them in focusing their resources at this crucial time.
+Voting will now take place from Monday, July 13, 2020 (9am Pacific Time) through Monday, July 20, 2020 (5pm Pacific Time).</em></p>
+{% endif %}

 <p style="max-width: 23em" markdown="1">Starting **{{ site.VOTES_BEING_ACCEPTED_DATE | date: "%A, %B %-d, %Y" }}** <small class="avoid-break">({{ site.VOTES_BEING_ACCEPTED_TIME }})</small>, you can vote for the finalists on this website.</p>

 <p class="action" markdown="1">